subendhu19/academic-kickstart-2/content/publication/atat.md

 # Abstract and optional shortened version.
 abstract = """
-NOTE: Our speech dataset is still awaiting legal approval at Amazon.
-It will be available shortly, please stay tuned.
+**NOTE**: *Our speech dataset is still awaiting legal approval at Amazon.
+It will be available shortly, please stay tuned.*

 Voice Assistants such as Alexa, Siri, and Google Assistant typically use a two-stage Spoken Language Understanding pipeline; first, an Automatic Speech Recognition (ASR) component to process customer speech and generate text transcriptions, followed by a Natural Language Understanding (NLU) component to map transcriptions to an actionable hypothesis.
 An end-to-end (E2E) system that goes directly from speech to a hypothesis is a more attractive option.
 These systems were shown to be smaller, faster, and better optimized.
 However, they require massive amounts of end-to-end training data and in addition, don't take advantage of the already available ASR and NLU training data.